afiskon/helical-antenna-scaffold/README.md

 You only specify the desired frequency and optionally other parameters.
 The math is done by OpenSCAD.

+Also this repository includes an antenna cover and LNB mount for QO-100 operation.
+The models are optimized for Bullseye LNB.

 [1]: https://github.com/sgcderek
 [2]: http://dl2kq.de/ant/kniga/1345.htm